Book design & typesetting + creative and technical support for authors whose aim is to self-publish their work

-If you are prepared to do a little research, have all the necessary literary and computing skills, and are prepared to publicise your book yourself then, theoretically, self-publishing could cost you very little.
-Apart, that is, from the sales commission charged by your chosen publishing platform and the cost of any printed copies you may order for proofing purposes or resale.
+If you are prepared to do a little research, have all the necessary literary and computing skills and are prepared to publicise your book yourself then, theoretically, self-publishing could cost you very little.
+Apart, that is, from the sales commission charged by your chosen publishing platform and the cost of any printed copies you may order for resale.
 You will however incur costs if you engage professional help with say, cover design, page layout or typography, or managing your chosen self-publishing platform.

 How much do you charge authors for typesetting?

 Print-on-demand paperbacks and hardbacks: My typesetting and page layout prices start at £2.75 per finished page*.
-Very roughly (and as a guide only) a 100,000-word manuscript typeset in 10pt type, with minimal allowable margins and gutters, is likely to result in a 200-plus page 5"x8" paperback when all the front-matter pages are included.
+Very roughly (and as a guide only) a 100,000-word manuscript typeset in 10pt type, with minimal allowable margins and gutters, is likely to result in a 250-plus page 5"x8" paperback when all the front-matter pages are included.
 Increasing type size, margins and gutters will increase the page total.
 My print-on-demand typesetting prices include one PDF proof and one upload to the publishing platform of your choice.

 E-books: My prices for formatting e-books with an interactive table-of-contents start at £150*.
 My e-book prices include one digital proof (suitable for viewing in the Kindle app) and one upload to the publishing platform of your choice.
 E-book cover image extra (it may be possible to use a print-on-demand edition cover design for an e-book edition with slight modifications).

-*The above prices are for guidance only and apply to plain text, simple layouts with no more than 10 images/illustrations; they also assume working from a fully-edited Microsoft Word manuscript.
-Higher rates may apply for creative or complex page layouts, 11 or more photos/illustrations, mathematical or scientific content and complex footnotes/endnotes; all due to the time involved.
+*Prices are for general guidance only and apply to plain text and simple layouts with no more than 10 images/illustrations; they also assume working from a fully-edited Microsoft Word manuscript.
+Higher rates may apply for creative or complex page layouts, 11 or more photos/illustrations, mathematical or scientific content and complex footnotes/endnotes or an Index; all due to the additional time/complexity involved.

 How much do you charge authors for designing book covers?